rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Whoever ignores instruction despises himself, but he who listens to reproof gains intelligence. ^1532

-The fear of the Lord is instruction in wisdom, and humility comes before honor. ^1533
+The fear of the LORD is instruction in wisdom, and humility comes before honor. ^1533

-The plans of the heart belong to man, but the answer of the tongue is from the Lord. ^1601
+The plans of the heart belong to man, but the answer of the tongue is from the LORD. ^1601

-All the ways of a man are pure in his own eyes, but the Lord weighs the spirit. ^1602
+All the ways of a man are pure in his own eyes, but the LORD weighs the spirit. ^1602

-Commit your work to the Lord, and your plans will be established. ^1603
+Commit your work to the LORD, and your plans will be established. ^1603

-The Lord has made everything for its purpose, even the wicked for the day of trouble. ^1604
+The LORD has made everything for its purpose, even the wicked for the day of trouble. ^1604

-Everyone who is arrogant in heart is an abomination to the Lord; be assured, he will not go unpunished. ^1605
+Everyone who is arrogant in heart is an abomination to the LORD; be assured, he will not go unpunished. ^1605

-By steadfast love and faithfulness iniquity is atoned for, and by the fear of the Lord one turns away from evil. ^1606
+By steadfast love and faithfulness iniquity is atoned for, and by the fear of the LORD one turns away from evil. ^1606

-When a man’s ways please the Lord, he makes even his enemies to be at peace with him. ^1607
+When a man's ways please the LORD, he makes even his enemies to be at peace with him. ^1607

 Better is a little with righteousness than great revenues with injustice. ^1608

-The heart of man plans his way, but the Lord establishes his steps. ^1609
+The heart of man plans his way, but the LORD establishes his steps. ^1609

 An oracle is on the lips of a king; his mouth does not sin in judgment. ^1610

-A just balance and scales are the Lord ’s; all the weights in the bag are his work. ^1611
+A just balance and scales are the LORD's; all the weights in the bag are his work. ^1611

 It is an abomination to kings to do evil, for the throne is established by righteousness. ^1612

 Righteous lips are the delight of a king, and he loves him who speaks what is right. ^1613

-A king’s wrath is a messenger of death, and a wise man will appease it. ^1614
+A king's wrath is a messenger of death, and a wise man will appease it. ^1614

-In the light of a king’s face there is life, and his favor is like the clouds that bring the spring rain. ^1615
+In the light of a king's face there is life, and his favor is like the clouds that bring the spring rain. ^1615

 How much better to get wisdom than gold!
 To get understanding is to be chosen rather than silver. ^1616